 - 1 (2-inch) piece fresh ginger, peeled and thinly sliced

 - 2 jalapenos, thinly sliced, with seeds (optional)

 - 2 Tbsp curry powder

 - 1 (14 oz) can can garbanzo beans, drained and rinsed

 - 1 head cauliflower, cut into bite size pieces (mine was nearly 3 lbs)

 - 1 red bell pepper, seeded and thinly sliced

 - 1 cup tomato sauce

 - 1 (14 oz) can unsweetened coconut milk

-- Thinly sliced green onions and chopped fresh cilantro, for topping
+- Thinly sliced green onions and chopped fresh cilantro, for garnish

 - Recipe source: recipe from Pure Delicious by Heather Christo pg.
 271